junit-pioneer/junit-pioneer/CONTRIBUTING.md

 * it's own `.adoc` file

 Add these entries when implementing a new feature and update them when changing an existing one.
+The Javadoc on an extension's annotations should link back to the documentation on the website "for more information".

 #### README.md and CONTRIBUTING.md